viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-3.md

 - `aws_cognito_user_pool`: creates a pool;
 - `aws_cognito_user_pool_domain`: defines the url that client application calls to authenticate.
 The url has the form https://\<domain\>.auth.\<aws region\>.amazoncognito.com/oauth2/token.
 Obviously, the domain should be unique between all amazon cognito domains in this region;
 - `aws_cognito_resource_server`: defines a server that protects the resources, allowing only requests with valid token to access them.
 The scope is the level of access.
 For example, you can create a scope of read and other for writing to resources;
 - `aws_cognito_user_pool_client`: here we configure a client for the pool, specifying allowed oauth flows and scopes.
-Note the `depends_on` telling terraform explicitly that it depends on another resource (since resource_server is not referecend in any attribute in this block, Terraform don't know that).
+Note the `depends_on` telling terraform explicitly that it depends on another resource (since resource_server is not referenced in any attribute in this block, Terraform don't know that).
 We also have to set an authorizer for the API provisioned on Part 1.
 Add this in `api-gateway.tf` file:
 ```java
 resource "aws_api_gateway_authorizer" "authorizer" {